 During pregnancy, when your hormones fluctuate, this hydrolipidic barrier weakens, becomes thin, or at times, even breaks down in spots.
-This, in turn, makes it incapable to retain the moisture, ultimately resulting in dry, itchy, and cracked skin.
+This, in turn, makes it incapable of retaining the moisture, ultimately resulting in dry, itchy, and cracked skin.

 These skin problems can be caused by more than just hormones.
 Other reasons that may contribute to the itching or dry skin people experience during pregnancy include:

-Lack of water in the body can make your skin dry during pregnancy as your body requires more fluids to pass oxygen as well as to improve the blood volume.
+Lack of water in the body can make your skin dry during pregnancy as your body requires more fluids to pass oxygen and improve the blood volume.
 So, dehydration can be another contributing factor to your skin dryness.

 Changes in Weather and Temperature

 Extreme dry weather or a combination of humidity and airflow can result in skin dryness too.
-Moisturizing properly can help you here.
+Moisturizing correctly can help you here.

 Maintaining Excessive Cleanliness

-You can weaken the barrier as well as dry your skin if you’re into excessive maintenance of your skin.
-Avoid washing your face frequently even if you’re facing dry skin as frequent washing can add to your dryness issue by removing the natural oils, irritating skin cells.
+You can weaken the barrier and dry your skin if you're into excessive maintenance of your skin.
+Avoid washing your face frequently even if you're facing dry skin as frequent washing can add to your dryness issue by removing the natural oils, irritating skin cells.

 Vitamin A Deficiency